SynedraAcus/brutality/README.md

 ### Installation

-Download, unpack and launch `game.py`
+Download, unpack and launch `game.py`.
+Alternatively, builds for Windows and 64-bit Linux can be downloaded from [Itch](https://synedra.itch.io/brutality)

 ### Dependencies